 A forecasted rate year approach to cost of service provides utilities with greater incentive to invest in modernizing the grid because it would align the cost of service with the time period in which the costs would be incurred.
 As such, the revenues would be set to match expected costs, as approved after review by the Department, in the year of incurrence instead of costs incurred two years earlier.
 Modernizing the grid implies that additional investment may be necessary than what has occurred in the past.
 In addition, the availability of greater amounts of information would cause an increase in O&M costs to process and analyze the data for use in operating the distribution grid and providing service to customers.
 A benefit from use of a forecast rate year is the alignment of future plans to modernize the grid with the rates necessary to recover the costs.
-Department approval of the forecast rate year would align the company's future operations and investments in the rate year with the goals of the state energy plan that requires a modern grid.
-For the period beyond the rate year, an ongoing capital recovery mechanism for utilities with decoupled rates would enable more timely cost recovery of continuing capital investment, as more fully described in the "Expansion of Investment Caps" model.
+Department approval of the forecast rate year would align the company's future operations and investments in the rate year, an ongoing capital recovery mechanism for utilities with decoupled rates would enable more timely cost recovery of continuing capital investment, as more fully described in the "Expansion of Investment Caps" model.
 A future rate year does not eliminate the risk that the company must perform according to the approved plan and manage costs in a way to deliver the approved plan.